piou13/logicapps-keyvault-integration/README.md

  2. Keyvault + Secret
  3. LogicApps

-We don't need to create any SPN at the Azure AD level because it's actually managed under the hood by the User-Assigned managed identity.
+We don't need to create any Service Principal at the Azure AD level because it's actually managed under the hood by the User-Assigned managed identity.

 Here's some interesting points from the template:

  - Setting the KeyVault Access Policy by getting dynamically the reference to the deployed User-Assigned managed identity.
 ![enter image description here](https://github.com/piou13/logicapps-keyvault-integration/blob/master/docs/kv3.PNG)

  - Setting the identity configuration for the LogicApps to use the User-Assigned managed identity.
 The schema is a bit strange here because you need to set dynamically a node name but not a node value.
 ![enter image description here](https://github.com/piou13/logicapps-keyvault-integration/blob/master/docs/kv4.PNG)